 Dallas Fort Worth International Airport (DFW) comes in second place.
 It’s considered to be the world’s third busiest airport in regards to aircraft traffic, and eleventh in the world for passenger traffic, which is about 27.3 million a year.
 Travelers coming in and out of DFW can experience a convenient parking area featuring seniors and lights above each parking spot.
-This allows drivers to be updated in real-time on which spaces are open, alleviating the hassle of driving around trying to find an free spot.
-The airport also offers travelers free AT&T Wi-Fi, and a free mobile travel lounge located in Concourse C that has seats and abundant charging outlets.
+This allows drivers to be updated in real-time on which spaces are open, alleviating the hassle of driving around trying to find a free spot.
+The airport also offers travelers free AT&T Wi-Fi and a free mobile travel lounge located in Concourse C that has seats and abundant charging outlets.

 Seattle-Tacoma International Airport

 Seattle-Tacoma International Airport (SEA), also known as SeaTac Airport, is number three on the list.
 SEA is the biggest airport in the US Pacific Northwest, serving 77 domestic and 22 international cities, with about 19.5 million travelers coming in and out per year.
 It was first built in 1944, and since then it has flourished into an economic hub in the region.
 Passengers who step inside can stay on top of their flight information by scanning QR codes throughout using the airport’s Flight Status app, and stay connected with free Wi-Fi, courtesy of AT&T. There are even robots to help travelers find drink and food stations within the terminals.
 And to top it off, passengers can clear security via “CLEAR”, a fingerprint and eye scanning device.

 Las Vegas McCarran International Airport